 - The tray is most likely the first part of the oven that you would want to clean because it is removable.
 Without a doubt, the tray is one of, if not the dirtiest, parts of the toaster oven and it is very prone to food crumbs accumulation and greases.

-- There are many homemakers who think the easiest way to clean the food tray is to toss it in the dishwasher.
-But a dishwasher can’t really duplicate the cleaning you can get from manual washing.
+- Many homemakers think the easiest way to clean the food tray is to toss it in the dishwasher.
+But a dishwasher can’t duplicate the cleaning you can get from manual washing.

-- In fact, manual washing is more effective in cleaning a greasy tray.
-In cleaning a greasy tray, you’d want to remove as much grease as possible.
+- Manual washing is more effective in cleaning a greased tray.
+In cleaning a greased tray, you’d want to remove as much grease as possible.
 Use a paper towel and from it wipe away grease.
 Focus on the big clumps of fat that may have gathered in the corners.

 - Then With a small amount of dishwashing liquid, soak the tray in hot water mixed for about an hour.
 And this process would allow the soap to remove the remaining grease.